kfritzsc/nmrassign-nsgaII/fortran/README.md

 When executing this program, first the terminal will display: 'Enter control file name:'.
 This is where you input the name and path of the control file.
 Then you can verify the input information included in the control file at the command window.
-If the parameters are set correctly, the program will ask you to input a random seed (choose any integer number you like).
-Wait for sometime (normally 10 - 30 minutes) and check the output files (they will be at the file path you set).
+Wait for sometime
+(normally 5 - 60 minutes) and check the output files (they will be at the file path you set).

 Input files